 Statistics reported by The Standish Group in its CHAOS report always seem to conclude the same thing: Most IT projects are failing.
-The predominant reason: communication breakdown.
+The predominant reason: communications breakdown.

 Consider this.
 Business documents, including reports, proposals and requirements definitions, normally appear in business English and have likely been formally vetted and thoroughly proofed before distribution.
 But as the documents are prepared and their contents executed, people gather, provide and receive input using the spoken word and their own specific use and interpretation of the English language.
 It is in these spoken situations where the real risk of misunderstanding is most likely to occur.

-This article examines the causes of communication breakdown and offers a solution.
+This article examines the causes of communication breakdown in project management and offers a solution.

 - Use of the English language.

 - Workplace factors.

 English is said to be one of the most difficult languages to master, yet it predominates in global business.
 English is known for being highly nuanced, colloquial, synonymous and vague and has many words with a variety of meanings depending on context, the person speaking, the local slang and cultural or regional diversity.
 Many communication errors happen due to mispronunciation, mistranslation and miscomprehension or misunderstanding of words.
 And many people are embarrassed to say; “I don’t understand.”